twilco/twilco.github.io/_posts/2019-03-10-riscv-from-scratch-1.markdown

 ### Introduction

-Welcome to part one of *RISC-V from scratch!*  Throughout this series, we will utilize RISC-V and its ecosystem to explore various low-level tools and concepts, such as linkers, runtimes and startup routines, assembly, and lots more.
+Welcome to part one of *RISC-V from scratch*!
+Throughout *RISC-V from scratch* we will explore various low-level concepts (compilation and linking, primitive runtimes, assembly, and more), typically through the lens of RISC-V and its ecosystem.
 I am a web developer by trade, and as such I'm not exposed to these things on a daily basis.
 However, I think they are very interesting - hence this series!
 Join me on a very much unstructured journey into the depths of all things low-level.

 In this first post, we'll talk a little bit about what RISC-V is, why it's important, and finish up by setting up a RISC-V toolchain and building and running a simple RISC-V program.